De Havilland Vampire: Production and further development

-De Havilland initiated a private venture night fighter, the DH.113 intended for export, fitting a two-seat cockpit closely based on that of the Mosquito night fighter and a lengthened nose that accommodated an AI Mk X radar.
-An order to supply the Egyptian Air Force was received but this was blocked by the British government as part of an embargo on supplying arms to Egypt.
+De Havilland initiated a private venture night fighter, the DH.113, intended for export, fitting a two-seat cockpit closely based on that of the Mosquito night fighter and a lengthened nose that accommodated an AI Mk X radar.
+An order to supply the Egyptian Air Force was received, but this was blocked by the British government as part of an embargo on supplying arms to Egypt.
 The RAF took over the order and put them into service as an interim measure between the retirement of the de Havilland Mosquito night fighter and the full introduction of the Meteor night fighter.
-Removal of the radar from the night fighter and fitting of dual controls resulted in a jet trainer model of the aircraft, the DH.115 Vampire which entered British service as the Vampire T.11.
+Removal of the radar from the night fighter and fitting of dual controls resulted in a jet trainer model of the aircraft, the DH.115 Vampire, which entered British service as the Vampire T.11.
 This trainer variant was built in large numbers for the RAF and for export.

 An alternative powerplant to the de Havilland Goblin soon became available in the form of the Rolls-Royce Nene, another turbojet engine capable of generating similar levels of thrust.
 The name Vampire II was given to three experimental Nene-powered Vampires, which were used to assess their performance.
-One of these was evaluated by the RAF before it was decided that the rival Goblin would be adopted for the RAF Vampires instead; another contributed to development work for the Vampires for the Royal Australian Air Force (RAAF).
+One of these was evaluated by the RAF before the rival Goblin was selected for the RAF Vampires, instead; another contributed to development work for the Vampires for the Royal Australian Air Force (RAAF).